Alation/Allie-SDK/docs/index.md

 Before installing the Allie SDK, you must have:

 * Python.
 The Allie SDK supports python versions 3.10+.
-* Git.
-Git is required to clone the Allie SDK repository.
+* Git: Git is required to clone the Allie SDK repository and to contribute to it.

 ## Install Allie SDK